remirror/remirror/.changeset/nine-rings-compete.md

 '@remirror/extension-react-tables': patch
 ---

-Replaces the dependency `jsx-dom` with `@ocavue/jsx-dom`.
-Fixes the CJS/ESM incompatibility.
+Downgrade the dependency `jsx-dom` to an earlier version.